jchan172/scratch-cms/README.md

 If there are no errors, everything should work.
 Open up a web browser and navigate to http://localhost:3000/ You ought to see the website.

+###Git Settings
+To push to Github without entering username and password every time, make sure to configure the remote this way:

+	git remote set-url origin git@github.com:jchan172/website_base.git

+You have to upload your SSH key to Github.
+If you don't have an SSH key, run this line:

+	ssh-keygen-t rsa -C "your_email@example.com"

+Then enter a passphrase (don't need to use passphrase, so press enter and then enter again)

+Your SSH keys are now in ~/.ssh/

+Login to Github, click on your username, click on "Edit your profile", and then click on "SSH Keys" on the left.

+Click on the "Add SSH key" and paste the contents from ~/.ssh/id_rsa.pub

+Test to see if this works by running this:

+	ssh -T git@github.com